Dave-ts/Shell-PyMail/README.md

 ## Install

-PyMail has a built in install command that should function on most linux systems.
+PyMail has a built in install command that should function on most Linux systems.
 The install location will be in `/opt/shell_pymail` by way of simply copying the script to that location.
 Symbolic links will be created to `/usr/local/bin/pymail.sh` and `/usr/local/bin/pymail` as a matter of convenience.

-This non-conventional install method is more a tool for myself and the way I use the scrip than anything.
+This non-conventional install method is more a tool for myself and the way I use the script than anything.
 The install should not be used if you are intending to import shell-pymail as a module.

 `# /path/to/script/pymail.py install`